Traveling to Asia

 Do I Need a Visa to Travel to Asia?

-Visas are required for U.S. passport holders before traveling to Vietnam, China, Bangladesh, Bhutan, Nepal, and India.
+Visas are generally required for U.S. passport holders before traveling.
+Your consultant will advise you on country specific visas and will assist you in obtaining them.
 Most countries in Southeast Asia (except Vietnam) will allow easy visa-free entry for vacations lasting two-three months.

 Photo: East Java, Indonesia